KremkowLab/tangential_recording/README.md

 NB software:
 1- you should have python 3 or above.
-2- you probably should probe all of your scripts before recording day: we can provide a "schoolbook example" of a short Neuropixel recording (5 Go) to troubleshoot your system.
+2- you should probe all of your scripts before recording day, we can provide a "schoolbook example" of a short Neuropixel recording (5 Go) to troubleshoot your system.

 NB hardware:
-1- You should probably have python viewer to exposed the sparse noise in a reliable way: make sure you exposed one image every 50ms to spare time.
+1- You should have pylon viewer (or any equivalent) to exposed the sparse noise in a reliable way: make sure you exposed one image every 50 ms to spare time.
-2- it is expected that you record your digital input into an additional NI-DAQ plugged onto your Neuropixel recording system, synchronization between both card is included in our pipeline.
-If required the script can also work with a direct input of the TTL into the digital input in the front of the neuropixel recording card.
+2- it is expected that you record your digital input into an additional NI-DAQ plugged onto your Neuropixel recording system.
+When doing so a synchronization between both card is required (included in our pipeline).
+For this options a second synchronizing TTL (from the Neuropixel card into the NI-DAQ card in the NI-PXIe will become the "syncrhonizing TTL").
+If required the script can also work with simpler version wia a direct input of the "visual stimulus TTL" should be plugged into the digital input in the front of the neuropixel recording card.